LukeRafferty/review_site/README.md

 * `bundle`
 * `npm install`

-To begin, obtain the necessary ENV keys for the [AWS Bucket](https://aws.amazon.com/).
+To begin, obtain the necessary ENV keys for [AWS S3](https://aws.amazon.com/).
 You'll want to create both production and development buckets.
-Once you you have done so, add these lines to your `.env`
+Once you have done so, add these lines to your `.env`
 ```
 AWS_ACCESS_KEY_ID=
 AWS_SECRET_ACCESS_KEY=